You could be earning money right now and not even know it!

 How Do Capital Gains Work With Equity Release?

-The capital gains on your home will help cover some of the interest3 owed to your lender when you pass away or move into permanent care.
+The capital gains on your home will help cover some of the interest3 owed to your provider when you pass away or move into long-term care.

 Unless there’s an economic crash, homes are usually appreciating assets4.
 On average, the property price in the UK will rise 8% annually.